[Minor revision–posted 6/8/20 (replaces 11/25/19 edition)]

 1. International Agreements

 b.
 In support of TTU's strategic plan, OIA seeks to establish partnerships with the highest caliber international institutions.
-The International Partnerships Administrator (IPA) will work with faculty and administrators to create a workable agreement and will oversee the approval and signature processes.
-The IPA is able to offer guidance for the establishment of any new departmental, college, or university-wide agreements between TTU and international institutions or organizations.
-The first step in initiating any new partnership will be for the initiating department to complete the Partnership Proposal Web Form and return it to the IPA.
+The Assistant Director for International Academic Partnerships (ADIAP) will work with faculty and administrators to create a workable agreement and will oversee the approval and signature processes.
+The ADIAP is able to offer guidance for the establishment of any new departmental, college, or university-wide agreements between TTU and international institutions or organizations.
+The first step in initiating any new partnership will be for the initiating department to complete the Partnership Proposal Web Form and return it to the ADIAP.

 c.
 While agreements may exist in multiple languages, the English language version should be signed by TTU and will be considered the official version in case of any dispute.
 All agreements must use the appropriate template whenever possible.
 Agreements that are not based on an approved template, or which have any substantive modifications or additions to the pre-approved wording will be forwarded to Procurement Services by OIA for additional legal and contractual reviews.
 All international agreements must comply with the appropriate requirements in order to be recognized by the university.
 The Director for International Programs (DIP) must review all international agreements.
 OIA can accept physical or electronic/digital fully-executed agreements as officials.

 a.
 Letter of Intent (LoI) – formerly Memorandum of Understanding (MoU)

 (1) An LoI is not a legally binding document or contract, but rather a symbolic or courtesy compact declaring the parties' interest in pursuing further collaboration.